lbertrand417/IGD301-blog/content/blog/lab2.md

 so it never entered the loop.
 Then I forgot to change the size of the box collider I added in the roll-a-ball object so there was never a trigger.

-Our final code for MySelect.cs is:
+The final code for MySelect.cs is:

 ```c++
 using System.Collections;